|

 If you’re renting a car and using San Francisco as a jumping off point for a northern California road trip, we have a few tips.

-It is at all possible, we’d strongly recommend renting a car AFTER you stay in San Francisco.
+If it is at all possible, we’d strongly recommend renting a car AFTER you stay in San Francisco.

 For example, if you fly into San Francisco and are planning on spending a day in the city before heading out, we’d rent the car starting on the day you’re leaving.
-Of course, if SF is the end point for your road trip, just reverse it and drop it off at the airport before staying in the city.

 An alternative would be to park your rental car in a covered, secure lot.
 If you’re staying overnight and your hotel has parking, we’d choose to pay for it and plan to use Lyft / public transportation to get around.